What is Leadership Coaching?

 It’s the responsibility of the sales leader to keep employees healthy and engaged with their work, but how?
 Meeting with an experienced coach can help you determine which tools and strategies can positively impact your team.

 Top sales leaders prioritize the quality of work over quantity.
 However, sales hours can vary depending on demand.
 Long and extenuating hours in front of screens and tablets have proven to put an unavoidable strain on the eyes.
-This vision discomfort falls under the category of computer vision syndrome (CVS).
+This vision discomfort falls under computer vision syndrome (CVS).
 In these cases, management might suggest employees take proactive measures such as purchasing blue light glasses online for heavy screen-use days.

 However, it might require a deeper analysis to motivate workers again.